Pladque/Shortcut-Everything2.0/README.md

 ## How to run

-Run in folder that constains manifest.json
+1. Run in folder that constains manifest.json

 `npm run build`

-Then, Go to
+2. Then, Go to

 - edge://extensions/ (if using Edge)
 - Or simply open extensions panel

+3. Turn on 'Developer Mode'

+4. click 'load unpacked' and chose folder with manifest.json

 ## Usefull links